Sonia Bompastor: Lyon

 After retiring from playing football in 2013, Bompastor moved into a coaching role at Lyon's academy.
 She managed at the club's academy for eight years.

 In April 2021, Bompastor was appointed manager of Lyon's first team, making her the first woman to ever take charge of Les Fenottes.
 During the 2021-22 campaign, her first full season in charge, she impressively led Lyon to a double: Division 1 and UEFA Women's Champions League success.
 The UWCL triumph in May 2022, where her side beat Barcelona 3-1 in the final, meant Bompastor became the first person to win Europe's top competition as both a player and a head coach.

 Bompastor won three consecutive Division 1 titles in the 2021–22, 2022–23 and 2023–24 seasons respectively.
 In the 2022–23 UWCL, Bompastor's Lyon team reached the quarter-final, where they fell 3-2 on aggregate to Chelsea.
 The following year, in the 2023–24 UWCL, she led them to the final of the competition for a second time, but they ultimately lost 2–0 to the quadruple-winning Barcelona.
-In total, she lifted seven trophies overall during her spell at Lyon.
+In total, she lifted seven trophies overall during her managerial spell at Lyon.